Vyral/base-template/_posts/2021-03-12-75000-guaranteed-income-program.md

 **2\.
 Our appointment setting team puts two new appointments in their calendar every week.** All agents need to do is show up and do a great job for their clients.

-If you want to learn more, send me a private message with “$75,000 guarantee” or type it in the comments below, and I’ll tell you all about it.
-If you have any other questions, feel free to reach out via phone or email at 717.216.0860 or dave@davehooketeam.com.
+If  you want to learn more, send me an email message with “$75,000 guarantee” and I’ll tell you all about it.
+If you have any other questions, feel free to reach out via phone or email at 717.216.0860 or [dave@davehooketeam.com](dave@davehooketeam.com).
 I look forward to speaking with you.